 If there is additional information that comes to light, or your circumstances have changed and you are able to provide evidence to support this, the administrator will determine whether to re-assess your application.
 If there is no additional evidence, the original decision will remain the same.

-IMPORTANT: you must submit the requested evidence, please check all of the guidance videos below that apply to your application.
+You will need to have all of your evidence, in an electronic format, ready to upload.
+You must submit the requested evidence, if you don’t, we can’t assess you, so please check all of the guidance videos that apply to your circumstances below.

 You must supply the following:

-Depending on your circumstances, please provide evidence that is applicable to you and what you ticked on your application form:
+Depending on your circumstances, please upload all the evidence that is applicable to you and what you state on your application form: